b---c/draft-bdc-something-something-certificate/main.md

  In the context of a TLS terminating reverse proxy (TTRP) deployment, the TTRP makes the TLS client certificate available to the backend application with the following header field.

 Client-Cert
-:      The certificate or certificate chain as a comma-separated list of `EncodedCertificate` values with the end-entity certificate first followed by any intermediate certificates.
+:      The end-entity client certificate as an `EncodedCertificate` value.

 The `Client-Cert` header field defined herein is only for use in HTTP requests and MUST NOT be used in HTTP responses.
+It is a single HTTP header field-value as defined in Section 3.2 of [@RFC7230], which MUST NOT have a list of values or occur multiple times in a request.

 ## Processing Rules

-This section defines the applicable processing rules for a TLS terminating reverse proxy (TTRP) that has negotiated a mutually-authenticated TLS connection to convey the client certificate and any intermediaries from that connection to the backend origin servers.
+This section defines the applicable processing rules for a TLS terminating reverse proxy (TTRP) that has negotiated a mutually-authenticated TLS connection to convey the client certificate from that connection to the backend origin servers.
 Use of the technique is to be a configuration or deployment option and the processing rules described herein are for servers operating with that option enabled.

 A TTRP negotiates the use of a mutually-authenticated TLS connection with the client, such as is described in [@RFC8446] or [@RFC5246], and validates the client certificate per its policy and trusted certificate authorities.
 Each HTTP request on the underlying TLS connection are dispatched to the origin server with the following modifications:

-1. The client certificate and any intermediate certificates are be placed in the `Client-Cert` header field of the dispatched request as defined in (#header).
+1. The client certificate is be placed in the `Client-Cert` header field of the dispatched request as defined in (#header).
 1. Any occurrence of the `Client-Cert` header in the original incoming request MUST be removed or overwritten before forwarding the request.

 Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences `Client-Cert` header field prior to dispatching the request to the backend server.